john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 </a>

 ### <a name="clove"></a>Clove Hitch

+> Uses: attaching yourself to the anchor, building anchors, attaching things to the center of the rope

 When leading a trad climbing, you can use the clove hitch to quickly tie into an anchor.
 Or you can even use it to help equalize a trad anchor.
 The clove hitch can be easily tied with one hand.
 And if you are leading a climb, you might only have one hand free.
 Definitely learn the one-hand method.